mlabbe123/setupsapp/README.md

         - Stats:
             - Animations for stats numbers

-        - Changes to profile:
-            - Add nationality
-            - Driving style?
-(Could add this in the listing and the filters.
-Ex: left foot braker, trail braker, etc...)

         - Give option to suggest new sims, cars and tracks to admin.
 It should send an email to all admins.

     - Admin section (accessible only to admin)